First things first

 My employer is in liquidation – how much will I be paid and will I get paid all the money owed to me?

 How much you are owed depends on how long you have worked for the company, and the hours that you have worked.
 There is no guarantee that all claims can be paid in full, but a basic minimum of the money owed will be paid by the government’s national insurance fund through the RPO.
-The maximum amount that the RPO can pay is currently set at £479 per week.
+The maximum amount that the RPO can pay is currently set at £489 per week (for the tax year starting in April 2017).

 What can I claim for in liquidation redundancy?